Red X iconGreen tick iconYellow tick icon

 History

 In 2002 the University of Otago developed a distance-taught Postgraduate Diploma aimed at the extended practice of rural general practitioners and rural hospital medical officers.
 This qualification has evolved into a four-year vocational training programme in rural hospital medicine, the Fellowship of the Division of Rural Hospital Medicine of New Zealand (FDRHMNZ), with the Diploma retained as the academic component.
-The Postgraduate Diploma in Rural and Provincial Hospital Practice (PGDipRPHP) is now administered by the Rural Postgraduate Programme under the Dean's Department of the Dunedin School of Medicine.
+The Postgraduate Diploma in Rural Clinical Practice (PGDipRCP) and Postgraduate Certificate in Rural Clinical Practice (PGCertRCP) are now administered by the Rural Postgraduate Programme under the Dean's Department of the Dunedin School of Medicine.

-Further details on the team's involvement in the development of the NZ rural health workforce and training can be found in the article linked below:
+Further details on the team's involvement in the development of the New Zealand rural health workforce and training can be found in the article linked below:

 Read the article on the Rural and Remote Health website